HikaruEgashira/node-packages-osquery-extension/README.md

 osquery extension written in Go to discover installed Node.js packages by scanning package manager caches.

+## Installation

+Download the latest release for your platform from the [releases page](https://github.com/HikaruEgashira/node-packages-osquery-extension/releases).

 ## Quick Start

-### Option 1: Download Pre-built Binary (Recommended)

-Download the latest release for your platform from [Releases](https://github.com/HikaruEgashira/node-packages-osquery-extension/releases).

 ```bash
 # Run with osquery